durkes/11ty-foundation-starter/README.md

-# 11ty-foundation-starter
+# Eleventy + Foundation Project Starter
  Eleventy + Foundation Starter: A static site generator setup using Eleventy for its simple, fast static site generation and Foundation for a flexible, customizable front-end.

-# Eleventy + Foundation Project Starter

-This project combines Eleventy (11ty) for static site generation with the Foundation framework for a flexible front-end, ideal for building responsive websites.

 ## Prerequisites